-The ADAA explains that an anxiety disorder includes generalized anxiety, panic disorder and panic attacks, social anxiety disorder, separation anxiety, and specific phobias.
+The ADAA explains that a disorder includes generalized, panic disorder, and panic attacks, social anxiety disorder, separation anxiety, and specific phobias.

 Disorders are the most common psychiatric illnesses affecting children and adults.
 An estimated 40 million American adults suffer from anxiety disorders, according to the ADAA.
 Only about one-third of suffers receive treatment, even though the disorders are highly treatable.